hollyfgibbons/ANU-MAE-thesis-template/README.md

 #### The front matter list

 The abbreviations page in the front matter is generated automatically.
-It lists abbreviations in alphabetical order, in the same visual style as the rest of the front matter, every abbreviation you used with `\gls{}` anywhere in your thesis.
-Abbreviations defined in `abbreviations.tex`.
+It lists abbreviations in alphabetical order, in the same visual style as the rest of the front matter.
 If you do not use `\gls{}` in your text for an abbreviation it will not be included in your automatically generated abbrevation list in the front matter.

 **You do not need to edit `front_matter/abbreviations_static.tex`.** Recompile your document (twice if needed in Overleaf) and the list updates itself.